When it comes to earning extra money there are two rules: Work with what you have, and maximize your earnings.

-Many elements of working for companies like Uber and Lyft are especially great fits for single moms: flexible hours, cash incentives, and independence.
-Uber has rolled out its Instant Pay program, which allows drivers to withdraw their earnings anytime, and not have to wait for payday.
+Many elements of working with companies like Uber and Lyft are especially great fits for single moms: flexible schedules, cash incentives, and independence.
+Uber has rolled out Instant Pay, which allows drivers to withdraw their earnings up to five times daily when registered with a debit card, and not have to wait for payday.
 Lyft, too, has jumped on board with their Express Pay system.
-When compared with the biweekly pay schedule of more conventional jobs, the instant financial relief makes driving for a rideshare company even more attractive.
+When compared with the biweekly pay schedule of more conventional jobs, the instant financial relief makes driving with a rideshare company even more attractive.

-But what’s driving for Uber or Lyft really like?
+But what’s driving with Uber or Lyft really like?
 If it’s truly the ultimate side hustle, why do so few women drive for rideshare companies?

-According to Forbes, only 14% of Uber drivers, and 30% of Lyft drivers are women.
+According to Forbes, only 14% of Uber driver-partners, and 30% of Lyft drivers are women.
 Understandably, the thought of driving strangers to unknown destinations can make anyone a bit nervous.
-However, research suggests the perception of driving for these companies may actually be scarier than the reality.
+However, research suggests the perception of driving with these companies may actually be scarier than the reality.

-Pros and cons of driving for Uber and Lyft
+Pros and cons of driving with Uber and Lyft

 Make your own schedule

 Among the biggest benefits of being a driver is the flexibility it allows.
-Not many part-time or full-time jobs can offer a there-when-you-want-it work schedule; something crucial for busy moms looking to make more money.
+Not many gigs can offer a there-when-you-want-it work schedule; something crucial for busy moms looking to make more money.

 Need to drive 20 hours on weeks when the kids are at their father’s house, but can only squeeze in a few hours other weeks?
 Perfectly fine.
 Need unexpected time off when your day job is busy, or kids are home on break?
 Take it!
-Choose your own schedule and work as often or as rarely as you’d like, for as many hours as you’d like!
+Choose your own schedule and drive as often or as rarely as you’d like.

 Get paid more during peak times